reckedpr/deer/README.md

 Created as an excuse to use the `deer.rest` domain

 ## 2🏃
+- slap some deeya's in `/static/img/`
-prolly wanna `go build cmd/deer/main.go` then uh `./main` I guess, wow you run a deer api
+- then prolly wanna `go build cmd/deer/main.go`
+- then uh `./main` I guess, wow, you run a deer api